gettes/TimeMachineMonitor/README.md

 ## TimeMachineMonitor

 You will want to make this a Login Item in System Preferences > Users & Groups.
+Open TimeMachineStatus and then choose Monitor Actions > Install LoginItems.
+You can also manually start and end the Monitor in TimeMachineStatus > Monitor Actions.
 It essentially runs as a background process watching the TimeMachine logs for events requiring an unmount of the TimeMachine volumes when they aren't properly unmounted.